 Participation in the Standard Development

-The development of the Parcel Data Exchange Standard adheres to the ITRMC Framework Standards Development Policy (P5030).
+The development of the Parcel Data Exchange Standard adheres to the ITA Framework Standards Development Policy (P5030).
 The Parcel Standard Team tasked with developing this standard represents private, county, state, and federal organizations.
 As the standard is reviewed in accordance with Policy P5030 requirements, there will be opportunity for broad participation and input by stakeholders in the development of this standard.
 The process will be equally broad for input on updates and enhancements to the standard.
 As with all Idaho Framework standards, public review and comments on the Parcel Data Exchange Standard is encouraged.

 Integration with Other Standards

 The Parcel Data Exchange Standard follows the same format as other Idaho geospatial framework data standards.
 The parcel standard may contain some of the same attributes as other framework standards and may adopt the field name, definition, and domain from the other standards to promote consistency.
+However, because parcel data is created by county assessors to aid the valuation of properties, its attributes such as addresses, may not be consistent with address fields in other standards.

 Technical and Operation Context